-The AD (Ada) operating system class is selected with an infinte task quantum setting.
+On PowerMAX OS systems, the AD (Ada) operating system class is selected with an infinite task quantum setting.
 The AD scheduling class is essentially like the FP (Fixed Priority) operating system class, except that it has a wider range of priorities.

 Priorities are not adjusted due to CPU utilization and tasks are never preempted by other tasks/programs executing at the same (or lower) priority.